Maximizing Your Web Content for Higher Revenue

-Formatting Your Articles for Ad Block Placement
+Formatting Your Articles For Ad Block Placement

 Pay attention to how you format your articles at sites where ad blocks appear.
 At some sites, adding multiple text capsules means you can influence ad placement.
 What do I mean by this?

-Here at HubPages, you can "push" the first ad block up, if your first text capsule is long enough; conversely, if it is not long enough, the ad block may appear further down on the page.
+You may be able to "push" the first ad block up, if your first text capsule is long enough; conversely, if it is not long enough, the ad block may appear further down on the page.

 Different Times, Different Measures

 The web keeps changing, so what works for a time, may no longer be effective.
-But strive to offer good-quality articles, full of usable information, which will help generate both traffic and earnings for a long time to come.
+But strive to offer good-quality articles, full of usable and useful information, which will help generate both traffic and earnings for a long time to come.